ptvan/ptvan.github.io/_posts/2019-11-02-command-line-tools.md

 ### Other Tools

 Since manipulating structured text is such a common task, there are [quite a few tools available](https://github.com/dbohdan/structured-text-tools).
-Recently, [Miller](https://github.com/johnkerl/miller/) has gained in popularity, since in addition to CSV/TSV it can also handle JSON, inviting natural comparisons to [JQ](https://stedolan.github.io/jq/), though the latter has a much stronger focus on JSON.
+Recently, [Miller](https://github.com/johnkerl/miller/) has gained in popularity, being able to not simply parse CSVs, but also perform SQL-like queries and joins, calculate summary statistics and perform basic regression.
+Miller will also handle JSONs.
+Though if you're working with JSONs a lot, it's probably better to use [JQ](https://stedolan.github.io/jq/) and [similar JSON utilities](https://github.com/fiatjaf/awesome-jq).